shuienko/terremoto/README.md

 - **Time Synchronization**: Syncs with an NTP server to ensure accurate time.
 - **Resilient**: Handles WiFi disconnection and API errors gracefully.
 - **Easy Configuration**: All settings are managed in a `config.py` file.
+- **Do Not Disturb**: A configurable "do not disturb" mode to silence alerts for minor earthquakes during specific hours.

 ## Requirements